 This cost you $15/month or $9,99/month if you decide to purchase the annual plan.

-I went directly for the annual plan and believe that it was a good investment in my business.
+I went directly already in 2018 for the annual plan and am still convinced that it was a good investment in my business.

 After signing up for tailwind you’ll have access to your dashboard.